kinvolk/lokomotive/docs/topics/faq.md

 ## Operating Systems

-Lokomotive supports Flatcar Linux.
+Lokomotive supports Flatcar Container Linux.
 This operating system was chosen because it offers:

 * Minimalism and focus on clustered operation
 * Automated and atomic operating system upgrades